A 25-year vision to plant 50 million trees across the North of England, stretching from Liverpool to Hull.

 The Northern Forest will both accelerate the creation of new woodland and support sustainable management of existing woods right across the area.
 Many more trees, woods and forests will deliver a better environment for all by: improving air quality in our towns and cities; mitigating flood risk in key catchments; supporting the rural economy though tourism, recreation and timber production; connecting people with nature; and helping to deliver improvements to health and wellbeing through welcoming and accessible local green spaces.

-City of Trees is one of the Community Forests who will be delivering this initiative across Greater Manchester.
+City of Trees is one of the Community Forests and is the Greater Manchester part of the Northern Forest.

 For more information you can download the overview and prospectus below.